derek/blog/posts/2011-09-22-creating-an-api-service-with-yql.md

 <li>Reduces the number of requests your client makes to a single HTTP request</li>
 </ul>

 So, I strapped on the headphones and began coding.
-A few hours later, <a href="http://derek.github.com/sandbox/hackallstars/mediasearch.xml">here's the result</a>.
-It's YQL <a href="http://developer.yahoo.com/yql/guide/yql-opentables-chapter.html">datatable</a> that heavily uses the &lt;execute&gt; feature, which allows you to run arbitrary JavaScript.
-Within &lt;execute&gt;, you get a simple library that allows you to do things like parse JSON, make HTTP calls, and create XML structures with <a href="http://en.wikipedia.org/wiki/ECMAScript_for_XML">E4X</a>.
-The datatable code is pretty straight-forward really.  <em>Here's the service to talk to, the URLs to send the search query to, and the callback to parse each result set.
-Now go!</em>
+A few hours later, [here's the result](http://derek.github.com/sandbox/hackallstars/mediasearch.xml).
+It's YQL [datatable](http://developer.yahoo.com/yql/guide/yql-opentables-chapter.html) that heavily uses the <execute> feature, which allows you to run arbitrary JavaScript.
+Within <execute>, you get a simple library that allows you to do things like parse JSON, make HTTP calls, and create XML structures with [E4X](http://en.wikipedia.org/wiki/ECMAScript_for_XML).
+The datatable code is pretty straight-forward really. _Here's the service to talk to, the URLs to send the search query to, and the callback to parse each result set.
+Now go!_

 The beauty of this YQL datatable is that you have now created a fully-functional high-performance API server without the need for a server of your own to run it on.